martipons9/HWTAI/README.md

 - **Appendix_A_scoring_system.docx** → Detailed scoring criteria, coding instructions, throw classifications, and penalisation rules required to complete the data sheet correctly
 - **hwtai_data.xlsx** → Template Excel file for entering observational data

-Together, these files allow users to code performances, calculate the Performance Index (PI), and reproduce all reliability and validity analyses reported for the HWTAI.
+Together, these files allow users to code performances, calculate the PI, and reproduce all reliability and validity analyses reported for the HWTAI.

 ---